alexiusacademia/basic-irrig-struct-design-course/src/part1/definitions.md

 Network of channels designed to convey water from the head regulator to the farms and is extended to the entire service area.

 #### Protective Structures
-Protects the irrigation system structures from storm water runoff of natual drains.
+Protects the irrigation system structures from storm water runoff of natural drains.

 #### Regulatig Structures
 Controls the water flow in the conveyance system.